Ali Larijani: Career

 In the March 2008 parliamentary election, Larijani won a seat from Qom.
-He said that he was willing to work with Ahmadinejad; according to Larijani, he did not disagree with Ahmadinejad on ideological issues and they had only "differences in style".
+He said he was willing to work with Ahmadinejad; according to Larijani, he did not disagree with Ahmadinejad on ideological issues and had only "differences in style".
 In May 2008, Larijani became speaker of the parliament.
-He was reelected in next years as chairman of the parliament.
-He was re-elected in 2012 elections as the Qom district's high receiving candidate.
-He was also elected for another term as chairman of the parliament on 5 June 2012, and was sworn in on 11 June 2012.
+He was reelected in the next year as chairman of the parliament.
+He was re-elected in 2012 elections as the Qom district's high-receiving candidate.
+He was also elected for another term as chairman of the parliament on 5 June 2012 and was sworn in on 11 June 2012.

-Larijani implied on 21 June 2009 that authorities took the side of one candidate, without clarifying which candidate.
+Larijani implied on 21 June 2009 that authorities took the side of one candidate without clarifying which candidate.

 Just after the election, Larijani reportedly congratulated presidential candidate Mir Hossein Mousavi as he, having "access to firsthand and classified information and news", believed Mousavi had won the election.
 However, on 22 October 2012, during a QA meeting with the students of Iran University of Science and Technology, Larijani denied the allegations that he had congratulated Mousavi.
 He was elected as speaker in the new Majlis in May 2016.

-In May 2021, Larijani declared his bid for presidency in the 2021 Iranian presidential election.
+In May 2021, Larijani declared his bid for the presidency in the 2021 Iranian presidential election.
 However, the vetting Guardian Council, in a decision that astounded both the conservatives and reformists, disqualified him from running.
 Considering Larijani's long career as an Islamic Republic insider who has been part of the top echelons of power since the 1979 revolution, his disqualification was a possibility even his staunch detractors couldn't envision.
-The reason for barring him was not announced by the Guardian Council.
+The Guardian Council did not announce the reason for barring him.

+In May 2024, Larijani submitted his application for his candidacy for the president in the 2024 Iranian presidential election.

+In March 2025, US President Donald Trump sent a letter to Iran seeking to reopen nuclear weapons negotiations.
+Ayatollah Ali Khamenei later said, "Some bullying governments insist on negotiations not to resolve issues but to impose their own expectations," which was seen as in response to the letter.
+Following this, in late March 2025, Larijani said Iran would have no choice but to develop nuclear weapons if attacked by the United States, Israel or its allies.